 - strengthening the adaptation of forests and management of climate risks.

 Synergies and possible conflicts between climate and biodiversity targets and measures will also be considered.

 Forest management recommendations will be updated on the basis of the most recent scientific knowledge and practical experiences.
 The review and further specification of the recommendations relating to climate change adaptation and mitigation is also under way.
-The use of wood in wooden products and various kinds of wooden structures that store carbon for a long time will be promoted.

 Forest area increased and forest loss reduced

 Wetlands can be used for water protection and flood control and as game animal habitats.
 Carbon dioxide emissions caused by the decomposition of peat can be reduced by raising the water level in drained areas.
-Climate impacts, including carbon dioxide, nitrous oxide and methane emissions, also depend on the initial situation, e.g. whether the peatland is nutrient rich or nutrient poor.
-The set of measures includes a study on the climate benefits of rewetting low yielding drained areas that are not in active use, how such rewetting should be done, and how these areas could be used e.g. in wetland cultivation or flood mitigation.
+The climate impacts, including carbon dioxide, nitrous oxide and methane emissions, also depend on the initial situation, e.g. whether the peatland is nutrient rich or nutrient poor.
+The set of measures includes a study on the climate benefits of rewetting low yielding drained areas that are not in active use, how such rewetting should be done and how these areas could be used e.g. in wetland cultivation or flood mitigation.

 To support the implementation in the land use sector, a research, development and innovation programme will be launched, an information programme for the sector will be drawn up to promote the use of data sets, and communication, interaction and competence will be strengthened.